CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

 # This is the description in the <head> tag
 description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."

-# This the heading of the navigation at the top of the case study
+# This the heading of the navigation at the top of the project
-nav_heading: "Cope Case Study"
+nav_heading: "Cope Project"

-# This is what appears in the case studies section, place this image at the /static/img folder
+# This is what appears in the projects section, place this image at the /static/img folder
 thumbnail: "cope.jpg"

-# This is the title of the case study in the case studies section
+# This is the title of the project in the projects section
-case_short_title: "Cope iOS App"
+project_short_title: "Cope iOS App"

-# This is the title of the case study in the case study page
+# This is the title of the project in the project page
-case_title: "Cope iOS App"
+project_title: "Cope iOS App"

-# This is the subtitle of the case study in the case studies section and the case study page
+# This is the subtitle of the project in the projects section and the project page
-case_subtitle: "Mobile App Design"
+project_subtitle: "Mobile App Design"

-# This is the case description in the case studies section
+# This is the project description in the projects section
-case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
+project_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
 I helped them create a minimum viable product for testing."

-# This is the featured image of the case, place this image at /post_title_here/img folder
+# This is the featured image of the project, place this image at /post_title_here/img folder
 # e.g. /mypost/img
-case_feature_img: "featured-cope.jpg"
+project_feature_img: "featured-cope.jpg"

-# This is the case summary in the case itself
+# This is the project summary in the project itself
-case_summary: "Cope is an application that helps users track their mental health.
+project_summary: "Cope is an application that helps users track their mental health.
 Progress is measured through the use of a check-in system, calendar, medicine tracker and a summary dashboard.
 I created a minimum viable product for this application."

-# Your team members
-team: ["Alexis Collado", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]

-# Roles of your team members
-roles: ["Branding and Identity", "User Interface Design", "Prototyping", "User Research"]
+# Other people who worked on the project, optional
+collaborators:
+  - name: "Carlos Arcenas"
+    url: "<personal site URL here>"
+  - name: "Kat Uytiepo"
+    url: "<personal site URL here>"
+  - name: "John Palomo"
+    url: "<personal site URL here>"

-# Methods your team members used
+# Technologies used on the project, optional
-methods: ["Sketching", "Mockups", "Guerilla Testing"]
+technologies: ["Sketching", "Mockups", "Guerilla Testing"]

-# Links at the bottom of the case study and where they link to
+# Links at the bottom of the project and where they link to
 # img is the svg that's part of the button.
 You can use eyeball.svg or download.svg
 # Place your custom svgs into /static/svg
 button_links: